 The final part describes how educators and other “foreign”visitors can influence indigenous sign languages.
 Karin Hoyer delineates the effects of international sign and gesture on Albanian Sign Language.
 Jean Ann, Wayne H. Smith, and Chiangsheng Yu close this significant collection by assessing contact between Mainland China’s sign language and Taiwan Sign Language in the Ch’iying School in Taiwan.

-David Quinto-Pozos is Assistant Professor, Department of Speech and Hearing Science, University of Illinois at Urbana-Champaign, IL.
+David Quinto-Pozos is an assistant professor in the Department of Speech and Hearing Science at the University of Illinois at Urbana-Champaign.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST